In the past five years, our research focused on three legacies:

-- a library of fundamental science of the materials and phenomena of energy storage at atomic and molecular levels,
+- A library of the fundamental science of the materials and phenomena of energy storage at atomic and molecular levels

-- and a new paradigm for battery research and development that integrates discovery science, battery design, research prototyping, and manufacturing collaboration in a single highly interactive organization.
+- A new paradigm for battery research that integrates discovery science, battery design, research prototyping, and manufacturing collaboration in a single highly interactive organization